Tuesday, March 29, 2011

 Your next train leaves at 1:30pm.
 If you still have time, try to visit the monk houses (much like a monastery) where the mortorcycle taxi dropped you off.

-6. Just opposite the temple/shrine is your train stop, i.e. one among the many brief stops.
+If you feel like using the bathroom, there is a toilet in the floating restaurant, and also near the monk houses. - Just opposite the temple/shrine is your train stop, i.e. one among the many brief stops.
 Cross the road to reach this station called Tha Chalong.

 You can't afford to miss the 1:30 schedule, as the next train comes at 4:30pm.
 Get off at the Mae Klong station, Samut Songkhram, which I believe is the end of the line.